General Principles in Older Adults

 Defining Elder Mistreatment

 There are various definitions of elder mistreatment.
-The American Medical Association describes elder mistreatment as an act of omission or ...
+The American Medical Association describes elder mistreatment as an act ...